hyperledger/iroha/docs/source/api/queries.rst

 .. note::
     `BlockErrorResponse` contains only `message` field.
-    In case of stateful validation error it will be `"stateful invalid"`.
+    In case of stateful validation error it will be "stateful invalid".
     `GetBlock <#get-block>`__ requires same `can_get_block <../maintenance/permissions.html#can-get-blocks>`__ permission.
     Therefore, it can be used with `height = 1` (first block is always present) to get verbose error.